 Reasons for Procedure

-- Diagnosing and treating lung cancer , including lymph node biopsy
+- Diagnose and treat lung cancer , such as with a lymph node biopsy

-- Draining fluid out of the chest cavity
+- Drain fluid out of the chest cavity

-- Diagnosing and treating of the thymus gland
+- Diagnose and treat problems with the thymus gland

 - Less scarring

-- The need to switch to open chest surgery
+- The need to switch to open surgery

 What to Expect